christianburger/shelfbot/README.md

 ## Using ROS 2 Command Line Tools

-To interact with the hardware interface, you can use ROS 2 command line tools:
+To interact with the hardware interface, you can use ROS 2 command line tools.

-Send Commands: Use ros2 topic pub to send commands to the robot's joints:
+### Driving the Robot

+To drive the robot forward at 0.5 m/s, publish a `Twist` message to the controller's `cmd_vel` topic:

+  ros2 topic pub /four_wheel_drive_controller/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.5, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}" -1

+### Direct Wheel Control

+To command the individual wheel joints directly (e.g., for testing), publish to the `direct_commands` topic:

-  ros2 topic pub /shelfbot/commands std_msgs/msg/Float64MultiArray "data: [1.0, 0.5, -0.5, -1.0]"
+  ros2 topic pub /four_wheel_drive_controller/direct_commands std_msgs/msg/Float64MultiArray "data: [1.0, 1.0, 1.0, 1.0]"

-Receive State Information: Use ros2 topic echo to view the robot's state information:
+### Monitoring State

+Receive state information by echoing the `joint_states` topic:

-  ros2 topic echo /shelfbot/joint_states
+  ros2 topic echo /joint_states

+## Performance Considerations

+The robot uses a skid-steer drive mechanism.
+Due to the physics of this design, turning maneuvers on high-friction surfaces (like concrete or carpet) can cause significant resistance.
+This requires high torque from the motors and can lead to jittering, sliding, or wheels struggling to turn, especially during zero-radius (in-place) pivots.

+The robot's heavy mass and direct-drive gearing amplify this issue.
+For best performance, it is recommended to command **arc turns** (where the robot moves forward or backward while turning) rather than stationary pivots.
+This can be achieved by always providing a non-zero linear velocity (`linear.x`) in the `Twist` command when an angular velocity (`angular.z`) is present.

 ## Conclusion